Niloy’s Bali Break: A Picture-Perfect Family Getaway with Thrillophilia

 Chasing Sunlight Through Bali’s Sacred East

-We were up by 6 am the next morning and got ready for our big day.
-Our friendly and punctual driver greeted us with a smile and a bottle of chilled water for our daughter, earning himself the title of “Best Grown-Up Friend” from her.
+They were up by 6 am the next morning and got ready for their big day.
+Their friendly and punctual driver greeted them with a smile and a bottle of chilled water for their daughter, earning himself the title of “Best Grown-Up Friend.”

-Our first stop was the Lempuyang Temple, which was known worldwide as the ‘Gates of Heaven’.
+The first stop was the Lempuyang Temple, known worldwide as the ‘Gates of Heaven’.
 The line for photos was long, but worth it.
-Dressed in a bright yellow dress, our daughter stood between the iconic stone pillars with her arms stretched wide.
+Dressed in a bright yellow dress, their daughter stood between the iconic stone pillars with her arms stretched wide.
 “I am the Queen of the Sky!” she shouted.

-Next, we visited the dreamy Tirta Gangga Water Palace, where we hopped along koi-filled ponds, followed by Black Sand Beach.
+Next, they visited the dreamy Tirta Gangga Water Palace, hopped along koi-filled ponds, and later explored Black Sand Beach.

-The last visit of the day was to the Goa Lawah Temple, which was home to hundreds of bats hanging above the sacred cave.
-Our daughter was both terrified and fascinated.
+The last visit of the day was Goa Lawah Temple, home to hundreds of bats hanging above the sacred cave.
+Their daughter was both terrified and fascinated.
 “Are they watching us?” she whispered.
 Possibly.
 Either way, she remembered that temple better than any other.

 The Nusa Penida Challenge

-The third day was my daughter’s self-declared “adventure challenge.”
-We woke up early for the Nusa Penida West Tour and took a fast boat from the mainland.
+The third day was their daughter’s self-declared “adventure challenge.”
+They woke up early for the Nusa Penida West Tour and took a fast boat from the mainland.

-Our first stop was Kelingking Beach, with its iconic cliff shaped like a T-Rex.
+Their first stop was Kelingking Beach, with its iconic cliff shaped like a T-Rex.
 “Look, it is a dinosaur island!” she exclaimed.
-The viewing point left us all speechless as we saw Bali’s wild beauty at its rawest.
+The viewing point left them all speechless as they saw Bali’s wild beauty at its rawest.

-At Angel’s Billabong and Broken Beach, we soaked in the surreal geography and took way too many selfies.
-She turned into our group’s chief photographer with my phone, occasionally cutting off our heads in the frame, but always capturing the fun.
+At Angel’s Billabong and Broken Beach, they soaked in the surreal geography and took countless selfies.
+She turned into their group’s chief photographer, occasionally cutting off their heads in the frame, but always capturing the fun.

 Bubu Beach was the perfect close to the day.
-She finally got to splash around in turquoise waters while my wife and I rested under palm trees and were grateful for unplanned and spontaneous moments like this.
+She finally got to splash around in turquoise waters while Niloy and his wife rested under palm trees, grateful for unplanned moments like this.

 Underwater Wonders and Candlelit Dinner

-Day four of our Bali journey was more relaxed.
-After a short snorkelling session at the Nusa Penida harbour, we returned to Bali via fast boat and checked into a hotel near Jimbaran Beach.
+Day four was more relaxed.
+After a short snorkelling session at the Nusa Penida harbour, they returned to Bali via fast boat and checked into a hotel near Jimbaran Beach.

-That evening, Thrillophilia surprised us with a romantic candlelight dinner by the sea.
-With soft waves lapping near our feet, we got a rare moment of quiet connection while our daughter played nearby with seashells.
-My wife leaned over and whispered, “She is growing up fast, isn’t she?”
+That evening, Thrillophilia surprised them with a romantic candlelight dinner by the sea.
+With soft waves lapping near their feet, Niloy and his wife got a rare moment of quiet connection while their daughter played nearby with seashells.
+His wife leaned over and whispered, “She is growing up fast, isn’t she?”

-I nodded.
-It hit me how fast these moments pass and how rare it is to have uninterrupted time together.
+He nodded.
+It hit him how quickly these moments pass and how rare uninterrupted time together is.

-The next day, we all geared up for some adrenaline: Scuba diving, jet skiing, and parasailing at Benoa Beach.
-Since our daughter was too young for diving, she still got a kick from watching us gear up.
-She cheered from the sidelines like we were on a game show.
+The next day, they geared up for some adrenaline: scuba diving, jet skiing, and parasailing at Benoa Beach.
+Since their daughter was too young for diving, she still got a kick out of watching them gear up.
+She cheered like they were contestants on a game show.
 “Mama wins for the biggest splash!”

-After the water adventure, we visited the tall Garuda Vishnu Temple, where she insisted we stand for a family photo beneath the statue’s shadow.
-“This is the protector of Bali,” she explained solemnly.
-“So now, we are protected too.”
+After the water adventure, they visited the tall Garuda Vishnu Temple, where she insisted they stand for a family photo beneath the statue’s shadow.
+“This is the protector of Bali,” she explained.
+“So now we are protected too.”

 Sunsets, Swings, and Silly Laughter

-On Day 6, we visited Padang Padang Beach and Seminyak, before heading to Uluwatu for the breathtaking Kecak Fire Dance performance.
+On Day 6, they visited Padang Padang Beach and Seminyak before heading to Uluwatu for the breathtaking Kecak Fire Dance performance.

 The next day was packed with Kintamani, Coffee Plantations, Tegalalang Rice Terraces, Tegenungan Waterfall, and of course, the famous Bali Jungle Swing.
-Our daughter had been waiting for this one.
+Their daughter had been waiting for this one.

-As I strapped in for the swing, she cheered: “Fly, Papa, fly like a coconut in the wind!”
+As Niloy strapped in for the swing, she cheered: “Fly, Papa, fly like a coconut in the wind!”
 Thanks, kid.

-We ended the day with a local Balinese lunch that was served in a cosy setup by the jungle.
+They ended the day with a cosy Balinese lunch served by the jungle.

 Spa Day and Sweet Goodbyes

-On our final full day, we did absolutely nothing, except for a two-hour Balinese massage (thanks again, Thrillophilia) and a relaxing floating breakfast.
-We lounged around and let the week’s stories settle.
+On their final full day, they did absolutely nothing, except for a two-hour Balinese massage (thanks again, Thrillophilia) and a relaxing floating breakfast.
+They lounged and let the week’s stories settle.

-Our daughter spent her time sketching temples, beaches, and a very funny version of me falling off a swing.
-I asked her what she would name her drawing book.
+Their daughter spent her time sketching temples, beaches, and a funny version of Niloy falling off a swing.
+He asked her what she would name her drawing book.

 “The Bali Book of Big Smiles,” she replied.

-That night, we packed up for our flight home.
-As we rode to the airport, our daughter sat between us with her travel diary.
+That night, they packed for their flight home.
+As they rode to the airport, their daughter sat between them with her travel diary.

 “Papa, next time, can we go to a mountain with snow?”